“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 “Were you aware that she testified for the prosecution?”

 “Of course not.
-Witnesses ain’t allowed in the courtroom except to testify.
+Witnesses are only allowed in the courtroom to testify.
 We don’t know nothing about the case except what we know.”

 He made a few faces, then scrunched lower.
 “Guess so.”